AtsukoKuwahara/a_records_store/README.md

 - **POST /order**: Manages the shopping cart and order process.
 - **GET /admin**: Admin page to set the record of the week.
 - **POST /admin**: Handles the update of the record of the week.
+- **GET /checkout**: Displays the checkout page.
+- **POST /checkout**: Handles the checkout process and integrates with Stripe for payment processing.

 ## Models